guidocalvano/OgreJS/readme.md

 **Do you want to Help out?** go here-> https://github.com/guidocalvano/OgreJS/wiki/Help-out

+Documentation on the wiki is totally outdated, will work on that in the near future.

 ## setting up environment on a Mac

 This has only been tested hastily!